 The presence of an IPv6-capable kernel will automatically enable most of the new IPv6 capabilities.
 By default, autoconfiguration of the ethernet interface via IPv6 Router Advertisements is enabled.
-To disable acceptance of Router Advertisements, or to configure a static IPv6 address and default IPv6 gateway, you must either run the interactive netconfig script.
-This will allow you to configure your ethernet interface for both IPv4 and IPv6 operation.
+To disable acceptance of Router Advertisements, or to configure a static IPv6 address and default IPv6 gateway, you must either run the interactive netconfig script or use the front-panel keypad/display.
+Either method will allow you to configure your ethernet interface for both IPv4 and IPv6 operation.
 Using the netconfig script has the advantage that you can also configure the hostname and domainname for the unit, and any nameservers you may want it to have access to.